Ekeh/org.fhitsolutions.periods/README.md

 4. Click on the `Membership Periods` tab to view history of times/periods and their contributions (if applicable).
+    > Note that page refresh might be required to see changes, especially after membership creation
 5. To view membership contribution breakdown, click on any of the contribution link

 ## API